ORP Wilk (1929): Collision

-However, according to newest analysis of Wilk's damages and all reports, the object was most likely German minefield protector buoy (Sprengboje), since only both Wilk's propellers got damaged, while a rudder and rudder's connector below them, were intact, which was unlikely in case of ramming a submarine.
+However, according to newest analysis of Wilk's damages and all reports, the object was most likely a German minefield protector buoy (Sprengboje), since only both Wilk's propellers got damaged, while a rudder and rudder's connector below them, were intact, which was unlikely in case of ramming a submarine.
 Moreover, searching of the O 13 wreck in area of the Wilk's reported collision was fruitless.

 Further career

 The Wilk undertook nine patrols from the British bases, without success.
 The last was between 8 and 20 January 1941, then the submarine was assigned to training duties.
 Due to her poor mechanical condition, ORP Wilk was decommissioned as a reserve submarine on April 2, 1942.

 On 28 September 1946 the Polish government-in-exile gave Wilk to British control.
 She remained laid up at Harwich.
 Because of her poor condition, only in October 1952 she was towed to Poland.
 She was declared unfit to service, decommissioned from the Polish Navy, and scrapped in 1954.